-The present research aims to explore the lexical features of anthroponyms in relation to household vocabulary and to analyze their significance within the wider linguistic and cultural framework.
-By employing a descriptive and comparative approach, this study examines how anthroponyms function as cultural and linguistic units, how they reflect socio-economic and spiritual conditions, and how they contribute to the construction of personal and collective identities.
-The focus on both Uzbek and English naming practices allows for the identification of universal patterns as well as culturally specific features, thereby enriching our understanding of the complex dynamics between language, culture, and society.
+This study aims to explore the lexical features of anthroponyms in relation to household vocabulary and analyze their significance within a wider linguistic and cultural framework.
+By employing a descriptive and comparative approach, this study examines how anthroponyms function as cultural and linguistic units, reflect socio-economic and spiritual conditions, and contribute to the construction of personal and collective identities.
+Focusing on both Uzbek and English naming practices allows for the identification of universal patterns as well as culturally specific features, thereby enriching our understanding of the complex dynamics between language, culture, and society.
 The significance of this study lies in its interdisciplinary relevance.
-For linguists, it contributes to lexicology, semantics, and pragmatics by analyzing the unique features of anthroponyms as lexical units.
-For anthropologists and sociologists, it offers insights into how names reflect cultural values, social structures, and historical transformations.
-For cultural studies, it demonstrates the symbolic power of names in shaping identity and belonging.
-By situating anthroponyms within both linguistic and cultural frameworks, this research underscores the importance of names as more than mere labels-they are carriers of meaning, identity, and heritage.
+For linguists, it contributes to lexicology, semantics, and pragmatics by analyzing the unique features of anthroponyms as lexical items.
+For anthropologists and sociologists, it offers insights into how names reflect cultural values, social structures and historical transformations.
+In cultural studies, the symbolic power of names in shaping identity and belonging is demonstrated.
+By situating anthroponyms within both linguistic and cultural frameworks, this research underscores the importance of names as more than mere labels; they are carriers of meaning, identity, and heritage.